-The existing jetty is to be retained, with the minimal height increase proposed for safety and security reasons.
-The building will continue to respond to the waterfront site and the character of the island will be retained.
+The proposed additions will allow for the dwelling continue to respond to the waterfront site and the character of the Palm Beach waterfront will be retained.

 (f) to minimise the adverse visual impact of development on the natural environment, heritage conservation areas and heritage items.